HealthCare.gov: Background and functionality

 The site functions as a clearing house to allow Americans to compare prices on health insurance plans in their states, to begin enrollment in a chosen plan, and to simultaneously find out if they qualify for government healthcare subsidies.
 Visitors sign up and create their own specific user account first, listing some personal information, before receiving detailed information about what is available in their area.
 Designed to assist the millions of uninsured Americans, the comparison shopping features involve a visual format somewhat analogous to websites such as Amazon.com and Etsy.

 HealthCare.gov also details Medicaid options for individuals.
-This relates to an expansion of the long-running program undertaken as a joint effort under the PPACA.
+This relates to an expansion of the long-running program undertaken as a joint effort under the ACA.
 The Congressional Budget Office (CBO) projected that the exchange would be used by an estimated seven million Americans to obtain coverage during the first year after its launch; current estimates suggest that the combined figure is slightly above eight million.